- Is it true that the Paradise Pool has an unbeatable 50 year warranty?

 - Do I need to dig or excavate for the pool at all?

-Just like all pools our pools need to be installed on sound ground, and they need to be 'keyed' into the ground a minimum of 200mm.
+Just like all pools, our pools need to be installed on sound ground, and they need to be 'keyed' into the ground a minimum of 245mm.
 This not only locks the pool into the ground but also stops any erosion of the underneath of the pool floor.
-You can install the pool fully inground or in any semi-inground position.
-The holes for the support posts on each corner and at even intervals around the pool are usually dug with a 300mm auger attachment on the machine digging the hole or levelling the ground for the pool, or you can also use a post hole digger.
+You can install the pool fully inground right up to the pool's top coping, or in any semi-inground position.
+The holes for the support posts on each corner and at even intervals around the pool are usually dug with a 300mm auger attachment on the machine digging the hole or leveling the ground for the pool, or you can also use a post hole digger.
 The support posts go down into the ground 1.2m below the pool's sole plate, or the embedment depth is reduced if you are in rock.

 - Does a Paradise Pool need to be backfilled with a sand & cement mix?

-No. The Paradise Pool is not backfilled with a premixed 4 in 1 sand and cement mix as required by other manufacturers, our pools are backfilled with drainage aggregate.
+No. The Paradise Pool is not backfilled with a premixed 4 in 1 sand and cement mix as required by other above ground pool manufacturers.
+Our pools are treated just like a retaining wall and are backfilled with drainage aggregate.
 This big cost and labour saving, along with the excavation savings, makes the finished cost of the Paradise Pool comparable to that of the traditional aboveground pool.

 - What height is the pool wall?

 From the base of the footing plate to the top of the pool coping is 1.29m.
-The pool must sit on sound ground and needs to be 'keyed' into the ground 200mm.
-The maximum height above ground is 1m.
+The pool must sit on sound ground and needs to be 'keyed' into the ground 245mm.
+The maximum height above ground is just over 1m.
 Lifting the height of the pool is possible, however involves additional work and cost on installation.

 - When installing the pool inground, does the hole for a Paradise Pool need to be dug around 700mm bigger than the pool all the way around?

-No, the hole dug for the Paradise Pool only needs to be about150mm bigger than the pool, this makes for a much faster excavation, significantly less dirt to remove and dispose of and a far less expense.
+No, unlike other pools, the hole dug for the Paradise Pool only needs to be about 150mm bigger than the pool, this makes for a much faster excavation, significantly less dirt to remove and dispose of and a far less expense.

 - Can I attach decking around the top of the pool coping?